sundrio/sundrio/annotations/builder/readme.md

 public class MyExternalCase {
 }
 ```

+### Referencing existing Buildables

+We've already mentioned the case, where we have multiple modules generating builders.
+If these modules depende on each other
+it is likely that the builders themselves depend on each other (after all the generated builders are meant to be hierarchical).

+Since, builder generation happens via annotation processors and annotation information are not retained inside classes, we do need a way
+to let sundrio know about `know buildables` This is done using the `refs` attribute on the `@Buildable` annotation.

+For example if our buildable classes depend on a buildable class, say `ObjectMeta` that lives in an other artifact, we can express
+that `ObjectMeta` is buildalbe using:

+    @Buildable(refs = {
+        @BuildableReference(ObjectMeta.class)
+    })

 ### Generating Pojos

 When the `@Buildable` annotation is added to an interface the processor will generate a Pojo and then Fleunt and Builder